edamla/mediterraneanagency/_books/2021-09-01-love-of-loyalty.md

 # For adding excerpt add <!--more--> and break the line
 ---
-My childhood and youth were filled with sepa- ration, sadness, and pains.
+My childhood and youth were filled with separation, sadness, and pains.
 I was someone who never bowed down in the face of injustice.
 I was fighting all the difficulties on my own and somehow overcoming every challenge.
 Betrayals, dirty traps,